Celebrating 25 Years: CritiCare Asia & IIFA Foundation Offer Free Check-Ups to 500 Workers - www.lokmattimes.com

 Celebrating 25 Years: CritiCare Asia & IIFA Foundation Offer Free Check-Ups to 500 Workers

-Mumbai (Maharashtra) [India], September 14L: CritiCare Asia Multi-Specialty Hospitals proudly marks its 25th anniversary this year.
-Established in 1999 ...
+PNN Mumbai (Maharashtra) [India], September 14: CritiCare Asia Multi-Specialty Hospitals proudly marks its 25th anniversary this year.
+Established in ...

-Mumbai (Maharashtra) [India], September 14L: CritiCare Asia Multi-Specialty Hospitals proudly marks its 25th anniversary this year.
-Established in 1999 by renowned healthcare professionals Dr. Deepak Namjoshi and Dr. Masuuma Namjoshi, CritiCare Asia Hospitals has become a trusted name in medical emergencies.
-It is committed to providing quality healthcare under the motto “Your Health, Our Concern.”
+Mumbai (Maharashtra) [India], September 14: CritiCare Asia Multi-Specialty Hospitals proudly marks its 25th anniversary this year.
+Established in 1999 by renowned healthcare professionals Dr Deepak Namjoshi and Dr Masuuma Namjoshi, CritiCare Asia Hospitals has become a trusted name in medical emergencies.
+It is committed to providing quality healthcare under the motto "Your Health, Our Concern."

 To commemorate this milestone, CritiCare Asia Hospitals, in partnership with the IIFA Foundation, offers complimentary health check-ups for 500 industry workers, continuing its mission of accessible healthcare for all.